DerelictOrg/DerelictLua/README.md

 DerelictLua
 ============

-A dynamic binding to the [Lua][1] C API for the D Programming Language.
+A dynamic binding to version 5.2 of the [Lua][1] scripting language for the D Programming Language.

 The preferred way of using DerelictLua is with the [DUB package and build manager][2].